IST356M001SP25/assignment-04-maryannedann/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+Completing this assignment made me understand pandas and Streamlit better.
+I feel more comfortable with extracting column names, filter data by type, and retrieving unique values.
+I struggled with mapping file extensions, but after looking up select_dtypes I understood the concept a little more.
+I also realized the importance of usimg Streamlit to make application file uploading more user friendly.
+For the next assignment, I think I will be more comfortable working with pandas DataFrames but will need to practice optimizing performance in Streamlit applications.